aiqbal-hhs/python-programming-91896-levibland/README.md

 ### fizzbuzz/:
 longfizzbuzz.py does the same thing as fizzbuzz.py but you can customize what numbers print Fizz and Buzz, as well the ability to change the range of the main for loop.

+### random/:
+cards.py prints a list of cards in a ranodm order.

+### random/:
+responses.py prints a random response when you name is entered.